FeiGeChuanShu/GFPGAN-ncnn/README.md

 ### 1.encoder
 this model converted from onnx.
 ### 2.stylegan
-this model consist of low level op api the forward.(this is stupid)
+forward of this model consist of some low level op apis.(this is very stupid)
 ### 3.real-esrgan

 ## Result